antidot-framework/antidot-docs/docs/README.md

 # Antidot Framework

-PHP full featured framework designed to allow you creating 100% framework agnostic code.
+A PHP full featured micro-framework designed to allow you to write 100% framework agnostic code.

 ## Key Features